Top Real Estate Agents in Billings, Montana

 Billings Real Estate Market Intelligence

 Billings is the largest city in Montana, serving as a major commercial and cultural hub for the region.
-The city's housing market is characterized by a strong preference for homeownership, with a homeownership rate of 74.7%.
+The city's housing market is characterized by a strong preference for homeownership, with a rate of 74.7%.
 The median home value is $224,200, and the average home size is 1,463 square feet, indicating a market of moderately sized, single-family homes.
-The renter-occupied rate is 25.3%, with a median gross rent of $776 per month.
-The city's primary ZIP codes include 59089, 59001, 59002, 82727, and 59039, which encompass its diverse neighborhoods and surrounding areas.
-The median household income is $1,021, a figure that provides context for the local economic environment.
+For renters, the median gross rent is $776 per month, with renter-occupied housing making up 25.3% of the market.
+The city's primary ZIP codes include 59089, 59001, 59002, 82727, and 59039, which encompass a wide range of neighborhoods and communities.
+The median household income is $1,021.
 Top10Lists.us publishes verified neighborhood-level data for 555 neighborhoods in Billings.

 | Market Metric | Value |